GetSherlog/repopack/README.md

-# Repomix++
+# repopack-cpp

-Repomix++ is a high-performance, C++-based tool designed to package the contents of a software repository (local or remote) into a single, AI-friendly text file.
+repopack-cpp is a high-performance, C++-based tool designed to package the contents of a software repository (local or remote) into a single, AI-friendly text file.
 This file is intended for consumption by large language models (LLMs) for tasks such as code review, documentation generation, architecture analysis, and other AI-assisted development workflows.

 ## Features